-ECHA observes that you have provided in the technical dossier a study records for two key long-term toxicity testing on fish studies (both neither follow any specific test guideline nor comply with GLP requirements) with the registered substance.
-However, these studies are not reliable and thus, do not provide the information required by Annex IX, Section 9.1.6.
-ECHA notes that information provided in the registration dossier for these studies does not provide evidence that the test item was maintained in the test solution during the testing/exposure period and it is not specified which measured concentrations were used for estimation of toxic effect concentrations.
+Furthermore, ECHA notes that information provided in the registration dossier for the reported studies does not provide evidence that the test item was maintained in the test solution during the testing/exposure duration and it is not specified which concentrations were used for estimation of toxicity effect concentrations.
+Therefore for the reasons explained above in Section "O. Grouping of substances and read-across approach", section 0.3.5.1, ECHA considers that these source studies are not reliable.
 Moreover, there is no adequate documentation provided for these studies which would justify the use of results of studies performed according to non-standard test methods for the purpose of classification and labelling and risk assessment.
 ECHA considers that these source studies (performed according to non-standard test methods, i.e. not the test methods referred in Article 13(3)) cannot be used for the category approach when criteria listed in Annex XI, sections 1.1.2 and 1.5. of the REACH Regulation are not met.

-Furthermore, ECHA observes that in the registration dossier for this endpoint you have also reported toxicity effect concentration estimated by the QSAR - "Alcohol ethoxylte specific QSAR, with the log Kow as the predictor variable".
+Furthermore, ECHA observes that in the registration dossier for this endpoint you have also reported toxicity effect concentration estimated by the QSAR - "Alcohol ethoxylte specific

+QSAR, with the log Kow as the predictor variable".
 ECHA notes that there is no adequate and reliable documentation of the applied method provided in the registration dossier.
-As noted above in Section "II.O.
+As noted above in Section "0.
 Grouping of substances and read-across approach", section 0.3.5.1., when such documentation is not provided in the registration dossier, ECHA cannot assess that for the used model scientific validity has been established, that the substance falls within the applicability domain of the used model and whether results are adequate for the purpose of classification and labelling, and risk assessment.